BurakKontas/React-Structure/README.md

 # React Template

-React template with Redux, path aliases and component design.
+Explore a robust React template empowered with Typescript, Vite for rapid development, Redux for state management, Redux-Persist for persistent state storage, integrated path aliases for enhanced module imports, and a meticulously organized folder structure optimized for components and Redux slices.

 ## How to start